abinit/abinit/doc/tutorial/tdepes.md

     abinit < tdepes_3.files > tdepes_3.stdout

-This is a significantly longer ABINIT run, also producing many files.
+This is a significantly longer ABINIT run (still less than one minute), also producing many files.

-When the run is finished, copy the file [[tests/tutorespfn/Input/tdepes_3_temperature.in]] in the working directory and launch the python script with:
+When the run is finished, copy the file [[tests/tutorespfn/Input/tdepes_3_temperature.in]] in the working directory (if not yet done) and launch the python script with:

     ./temperature_final.py < tdepes_3_temperature.in